leahcimali/KafkaMongo-HeartDiseaseProject/README.md

 # KafkaMongo-HeartDiseaseProject
-Creation of a message Gateaway with Kafka for an hospital
+Creation of a message Gateaway with Kafka for an hospital.
+Explanation of chosen topic in
+'Heath EDA.ipynb'.

 ## DOCKER